Pages

 5. Elgar took his secret to the grave without writing down the answer for posterity to discover.

 Elgar loved secret codes, music, and God, and my new solution to the Enigma Variations powerfully integrates all three.
-In this blog I will cover important background information about Elgar’s life and heroes leading up to 1898 when the Enigma Variations were composed.
-Four unsolved riddles in the Enigma Variations will be described, and specific conditions formulated by the composer for unmasking the missing Principal theme will be delineated.
-I will also make the case for Ein feste Burg (A Mighty Fortress) as the famous missing Principal theme of the Variations.
-Confirmation of this discovery is found in a cleverly concealed musical cipher embedded in the first six measures of the Enigma theme, and this amazing discovery will also be presented.
-The decrypted cipher text consists of a ‘dark saying’ giving the name of the hidden dedicatee for Variation XIII.
-Even more tantalizingly, the ‘dark saying’ forms an ingenious anagrammitization of the missing Principal theme’s title, a groundbreaking discovery that obliterates the myth Elgar allegedly never wrote down the answer for posterity.
+Essential to this investigation is an acute appreciation of the three Cs of Elgars character: Catholicism, codes, and counterpointFour major riddles of the Variations are described, and specific conditions formulated by Elgar to aid in unmasking the missing melody are outlined.
+It will be demonstrated with multiple proofs that the unstated Principal Theme is Ein feste Burg (A Mighty Fortress) by Martin Luther.
+Confirmation of this discovery is provided by a cleverly concealed Music Box Cipher embedded in the first six measures of the Enigma theme.
+The decrypted ciphertext is Elgar's mysterious dark saying that unveils the name of the hidden dedicatee for Variation XIII.
+Even more tantalizingly, this dark saying is an ingenious anagram of the missing Principal theme’s title, a groundbreaking discovery obliterating the myth Elgar allegedly never wrote down the answer for posterity.
+Not only did he enshrine the answer in code, but Elgar also did so within the orchestral score to ensure its preservation.

 Modern scholars will predictably recoil at my overt Christian faith, reflexively dismissing my findings as speculative and unfounded.
-My reply to their predictable objections is to point out Elgar was a devout Christian who dedicated the majority of his works to God, and that their collective failure to weigh this fact most carefully unduly clouds their narrowly academic, secular understanding of the Enigma Variations.
+My reply to their predictable objections is to point out Elgar was a devout Christian who dedicated the majority of his works to God, and their collective failure to weigh this fact most carefully unduly clouds their narrowly academic, secular understanding of the Enigma Variations.
 George Bernard Shaw correctly observed that those who cannot change their minds cannot change anything.
 How right he was then, and even more so today, especially about the sclerotic state of post-modern academia desperately in need of deconstructing itself.

-Secular scholars will never be satisfied with any answer that leads to God, preferring instead to wander in a dark, meaningless wilderness of their own making.
+Secular scholars will never be satisfied with any answer that leads to God, preferring instead to wander in a dark, meaningless wilderness of their own machinations.
 In my dealings with secular scholars – the Pharisees of higher education – I take comfort in the words of the Apostle Paul:

 [1] McVeagh, D. (2007), Elgar the Music Maker.
 Rochester, New York: Boydell Press, p 57.